 A research degree gives you the chance to investigate an area or topic in real depth, and develop transferable research skills.
-During your time in the Department you have opportunities to take part in departmental research seminars, and attend some university modules.
+During your time in the School you have opportunities to take part in departmental research seminars, and attend some university modules.
 You will also meet with your supervisor, typically on a weekly basis.

-Within our Department, our MSD students are usually encouraged to take our taught module, Research Methods, so you are well equipped with the necessary skills to undertake effective research.
+Within our School, our MSD students are usually encouraged to take our taught module, Research Methods, so you are well equipped with the necessary skills to undertake effective research.
 You may also attend some other modules on an informal basis.

 Our full-time research students have a supervisory board to review their progress every six months (or annually if studying part-time).
 Typically, the board involves your supervisor and one other academic.
 The recommendations of this are considered by our Departmental Research Students’ Progress Board, which will make decisions on your registration status.